bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Okay, right.
 And now the great consensus cleanup says let's just get rid of that altogether.
 However, 63 or 62 that's still okay.
-If you really do like if you're not attacking but you're burning coins that that should work.
+If you really do like if you're not attacking but you're burning coins, that should work.
 But yeah, so basically if people make 64-byte transactions in the future and the soft work happens, then their transaction wouldn't be confirmed.
 Then they have to make a new transaction that's either 63 or 65 or something else.
 As long as it's not 64.